 Observation 8.
 Building Code Interpretation and District Design Standards (continued) Management's Action Plan Building Department Response (continued): The only reference to alternative materials or design (engineering calculations) is listed in the Florida Building Code - Building Section 104.11 Alternative materials, design and methods of construction and equipment, which states; The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
-An alternative material, design or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety.
+An alternative material, design or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the method of the sede and they be the design of finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety.
 Where the alternative material, design or method of construction is not approved, the building official shall respond in writing, stating the reasons why the alternative was not approved.
-Refer to Appendix B for an additional summary provided by the Building Official Responsible Party: Executive Director of Capital Programs, Chief Building Official
+Refer to Appendix B for an additional summary provided by the Building Department.
+Responsible Party: Executive Director of Capital Programs, Chief Building Official